fperrony/phpstan-container-extension/README.md

-# A PHPStan extension for PSR-11 ContainerInterface
+# A PHPStan extension for PSR-11 ContainerInterface and ArrayAccess.
+Ex: Pimple\Container

-This is an extension for PHPStan when using a PSR-11 ContainerInterface which returns the same type when provided with a class string.
+This is an extension for PHPStan extension to resolve return type for PSR-11 container (Psr\Container\ContainerInterface) and Pimple Container (ArrayAccess)

 ## Installation

 Install with:

 ```
-composer require --dev phil-nelson/phpstan-container-extension
+composer require --dev fcpl/phpstan-container-extension
 ```

 Add the `extension.neon` file to your PHPStan config: